 Realistic Disaster Scenarios

 Careful management of catastrophe risk is a business imperative at Lloyd’s.
-Recent experience has confirmed that the market needs to be able to withstand multiple catastrophe events in any given year.
+Past experience shows that the market needs to be able to withstand multiple catastrophe events in any given year.

 There are three sets of Realistic Disaster Scenarios.
 First are the compulsory scenarios, for which all syndicates report estimated losses to Lloyd’s; these represent events to which most of the market would potentially be exposed, and for which Lloyd's monitors the total of all syndicate losses.
 There is a set of more specialist scenarios, which need only be reported if estimated losses exceed a threshold.
 Finally, there are two events which syndicates must define for themselves as representing material potential losses not captured in other scenarios.